Guitar, Uke, Mandolin, Banjo Instructors:

 Elizabeth Anthony: Energetic and kind, Elizabeth is a degreed educator.
 If you’ve ever dropped by the School, you most likely have met Elizabeth.
 She is one of our most tenured staff members and beloved by all who cross her path.
 She is hailed for always going the extra step to ensure student success.
 Instruments: trumpet.

-If you have stopped by or given the school a call on a weekday, chances are you have met David or Leah.
+If you have stopped by or given the school a call on a weekday, chances are you have met David.

 David, soft spoken but very energetic, shares a love of music with everyone at the School.
-He plays Bachata, a genre of music from the Dominican Republic, on his guitar at local venues around the D.C./Metro area.
+He plays Bachata, a popular genre of music from the Dominican Republic, as a lead guitarist at local venues around the D.C./Metro area.

 Questions?
 Please don’t hesitate to contact us: